 1.3.2.
-Configure Network Time Server (NTS)
+Configure the Network Time Server (NTS)

 The clocks of all nodes in your cluster must be able to synchronize with each other.

-To configure this for Windows Server, use the instructions provided at How to configure an authoritative time server in Windows Server.
+To configure the Network Time Server (NTS) for Windows Server, use the instructions provided in this Microsoft KB article.